 Niagara Falls has plenty of winter attractions, but of course, everything isn't open.
 The U.S. side felt especially quiet during our visit.

 On the U.S. side, the free shuttle runs from May to October, although the WeGo bus system in Canada runs year round.
 You also won’t be able to get the full Cave of the Winds experience (though some parts are still open, weather depending), and anything that runs on the water, like the Maid of the Mist and the Whirlpool Aerocar, is also closed in winter.

 If the weather is particularly icy, it's also possible that viewing areas may also be closed.

-Weather is the most important thing to consider when visiting Niagara Falls in winter.
-I cannot emphasize enough how cold it is, especially if you’re coming from a warm weather climate like I did.
+Of course, the weather is the most important thing to consider when planning your trip.
+I cannot emphasize enough how cold it is, especially if you're coming from a warm weather climate like I did.
 Brr!

 Temps in winter can range from the 30s to the teens (Fahrenheit), and of course, it gets even colder during bad weather.
 We visited Niagara Falls in March.
-It wasn’t even the coldest time of year (although there was a cold snap), but it was the coldest weather I experienced all winter … by far.
-And we had previously visited both NYC and Wisconsin in the dead of winter.
+It wasn't even the coldest time of year (although there was a cold snap), but it was the coldest weather I experienced all winter ... by far.
+And that was after visiting NYC and Wisconsin in December and January!

 To be honest, I was pretty much freezing my butt off the entire time.
 If I go back—and hopefully I will one day!—I will dress much warmer and wear many more layers.